Lalrinfeli50/Deep-Learning-Lab/README.md

 # Deep Learning Lab

-Welcome to my repository for the experiments conducted as part of my Deep Learning Labs.
-This repository contains implementations, analyses, and experiments performed during the course of my learning journey in deep learning.
+This repository is for the experiments conducted as part of my Deep Learning Lab, containing implementations, analyses, and experiments performed during the course for my 6th Semester (2025).

 ## Student Details